qqcc1388/qqcc1388/README.md

 ### Hi there 👋

-This is tiny，a rookie iOS developer。Now that you're here, why don't you pay attention！
+This is tiny, a rookie iOS developer.
+Now that you're here, why don't you pay attention！

 ## &#x270d; Blog & Writing